RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 [List of Countries and Dependencies by Population]: http://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population_density

 Write a python script to convert the data into JSON format ([JavaScript Object Notation]), and embed the formatted data into the svg2.html document.
-Your JSON should define `points` object that consists of an array of points.
 This means your data will look something like:

 	{
-		points : [ /* Array of points follows.. */
+		points : [
-			/* Each point: an array of the country name and the data value */ [ "country1" , "country1_data"],
+			{ "country": "France" , "data": "3"},
-			[ "country2" , "country2_data"] ...
+			{ "country": "Germany" , "data" : "5"}, ...
 		]
 	}

-Alternatively, your JSON can also define the `points` object with an array consisting of objects eg.  {points: [{"country": "France", "data": "3"},{"country": "Germany", "data": "5"},...]}.

 [JavaScript Object Notation]: http://www.w3schools.com/json/